Jscholtes128/Azure-Automated-ML-Workshop/README.md

 ## Azure services and related products

--Azure Databricks
+- Azure Databricks
--Azure Machine Learning Service
+- Azure Machine Learning Service
--Azure Storage
+- Azure Storage
--Azure Container Instance
+- Azure Container Instance

-#
 ## Related references
 *This should be a list of and links to prereqs, architectural diagrams, supporting docs, or briefing decks related to the material.*
 - [MCW](https://github.com/Microsoft/MCW)